jhanley634/testing-tools/problem/text/automated_tests/testing.md

 If you see spurious failures from a brittle test, consider fixing it.
 But also consider removing it, since it is wasting rather than saving time.

+## verify exception

+Tell your test suite to check that an exception is thrown in this way:

+    with self.assertRaises(ValueError):
+        math.sqrt(-9)

+If you like you can
+tack this on: `.assertRaises(ValueError, msg='math domain error')`.

 ## unit vs. integration

 Consider this setup, greatly simplified from a more complex program: